Local Ties for Your NHD Project

 There have been many waves of immigrants and migrants to La Crosse since it became an established city in the 1850s.

 Many early colonizers to the La Crosse area arrived on the Mississippi River by steamboat.
-Later this changed to railroads, which began to criss-cross the U.S. by the late 1800s.
+Later this changed to railroads, which began to criss-cross the U.S.

-In the 1980s, La Crosse became home to many Hmoob (Hmong) and Cuban refugees who came into the area after U.S. involvement in Vietnam, Laos, and Cuban political affairs.
+In the 1980s, La Crosse became home to many Hmoob and Cuban refugees who came into the area after U.S. involvement in Vietnam, Laos, and Cuban political affairs.

 Andrew Jackson's 1830 Indian Removal Act